 Northwick Manor Primary School admits children from Reception through to Year 6.
-Each year group consists of three classes with a maximum of 30 children per class.
+Each year group consists of three classes, we endeavour to keep our class sizes to 30 where possible.
 Our admission criteria is governed by Worcestershire County Council and is based on locality.
 Please contact the council to establish current boundaries.

 School tours for new children take place in October and November for the following academic year.
 To make an appointment please Tel:01905 454430 or use the contact form which can be found under About Us - Contacts.